- there was misconduct during the trial,

 The defendant can appeal a judgment of the county court in a criminal action within 35 days after the date of entry of the judgment or the denial of post-trial motions, whichever is later.1 This includes filing a Notice of Appeal and accompanying documents to the court before the deadline.
 A copy of the Notice of Appeal and Designation of Record also have to be served on the District Attorney.

 In order to appeal your criminal conviction in Colorado, you have to identify specific grounds for appeal.
-In general, the appellate court will not review new evidence or hear alternative arguments that could have been brought up during trial.
-The basis for appeal includes:
+In general, the appellate court will not review new evidence or hear alternative arguments that could have been brought up during the trial.
+The basis for appeal includes showing:

 - Errors of law

 - Evidence did not prove guilt beyond a reasonable doubt

 Before you file an appeal, you have to wait until the judgment is entered or post-trial motions have been denied.
 After entry of judgment, you have 35 days to file a Notice of Appeal and Designation of Record in the county court where your original criminal case was started and pay the filing fee.
 You also have to give a copy to the district court in that county and serve a copy of the Notice of Appeal on the district attorney.

 After filing the notice of appeal, you have 21 days to submit an Opening Brief to the appropriate district court, and give a copy to the district attorney.
 After you submit your copy to the district attorney, they have 21 days to file an Answer Brief.
 Following receipt of the Answer Brief, you have 14 days to submit a reply.
 2

 The brief generally includes a summary of the facts, legal arguments that support your position, supporting case law and statutes, and the relief you are seeking.
 The specific relief may include a request for a reversal of your conviction, a new trial, or a new sentence.

 After all paperwork has been submitted, the district court judge will review the record and the documents.
 The district judge may then issue a written ruling or order on the case.